felixlopz/hubrise-test-task/content/apps/mailchimp/en/overview.md

 ---
+title: Overview
 position: 1
-title: Overview
 layout: documentation
 meta:
-  title: Mailchimp - Overview & HubRise Integration
+  title: Overview | Mailchimp | HubRise
-  description: 'Connect Mailchimp to the apps you use everyday: food ordering platforms, mobile apps, ordering sites, marketing and loyalty solutions, delivery services, and more.'
+  description: Mailchimp overview, reasons for connecting it to HubRise and summary of integrated features.
+Synchronise data between your EPOS and your apps.
 gallery:
   - 008-en-2x-mailchimp-bridge-view.png
   - 012-en-mailchimp-contact-dashboard.png